Ingerop Logo Ingerop Logo

 employees

-projects based on an environmental approach
+of projects have an environmental focus

-Sectors of operation
+Sectors

 HEALTHCARE New university hospital centre Les Abymes